German anxieties grow as Ukraine war continues | DW | 21.03.2022

 This generation "suppressed memories of war during peacetime.
 Now it's all popped up again," Thomas de Vachroi, an official with the Evangelischer Kirchenkreis Neukölln, a Christian religious organization in Berlin, told DW.
 His organization runs Haus Britz, a facility where many senior citizens live.
 "They are terribly afraid that at some point the red line will be crossed, that NATO will intervene and then everything will go from bad to worse.
 I have to tell you honestly that I now see it that way too."

-However, the seniors are not worried for themselves, but for their children and grandchildren, says de Vachroi.
+The seniors are not worried for themselves, but for their children and grandchildren de Vachroi said.
 They say things like "I don't think my grandchildren could cope with a situation like we went through after the war: Surviving the hunger, looking for food from the fields, having no clothes."

-Some people in Germany have been meticulously and materially preparing for crises and catastrophes for years.
+Some Germans have been meticulously and materially preparing for crises and catastrophes for years.
 These "preppers" assume the worst, and that is more the case now than ever.
 Across the internet, they show off their survival backpacks, iodine tablets to hopefully protect against radioactivity in nuclear accidents, and emergency power generators; they offer "prepping tips for beginners."

-And fear is also good business; The security industry is booming.
-The Berlin-based "Bunker Schutzraum Systeme Deutschland BSSD" personal security firm based in Berlin, notes a marked increase in interest.
+And fear is also good business: The security industry is booming.
+The Berlin-based BSSD personal security firm, notes a marked increase in interest.
 "Until now, the daily number of hits on our website was between 100 and 300.
 With the beginning of the war, they skyrocketed to over 10,000," BSSD communications manager Mark Schmiechen told DW.
 The inquiries ranged from small steel rooms known inside the industry as "pop-up panic rooms" to basements or garages converted into bomb shelters, to atomic bomb-proof bunkers.

-Since the beginning of the Russian invasion of Ukraine, 'pop-up panic rooms' like this are in demand in Germany like never before
+Since the beginning of Russia's invasion of Ukraine, "pop-up panic rooms" have been in demand in Germany

-The Federal Office for Civil Protection and Disaster Assistance (BBK), which is assigned to the Interior Ministry, also considers power failures due to a hacker attack to be "possible in principle," the office told DW.
-Two years ago, the authority was ridiculed because it encouraged the population to stockpile food and household goods as an emergency reserve to last for ten days.
-Now the civil protection agency is being overwhelmed by inquiries and has created a special section on the Ukraine war on its homepage.
+The Interior Ministry's Federal Office for Civil Protection and Disaster Assistance has told DW that power failures caused by hackers are "possible in principle."
+Two years ago, the authority was ridiculed because it encouraged the population to stockpile food and household goods as an emergency reserve to last 10 days.
+Now the civil protection agency is being overwhelmed by inquiries and has created a special section on the war on its homepage.

 This article was translated from German.